Highsted Academy Trust

 - up to three co-opted governors – appointed by governors who have not themselves been so appointed;

 Associate members – invited by the governing body because of particular skills and experience.
 They attend meetings and contribute to discussion but are not able to vote.

 Governors serve for four years and provide vital links between the school and the community.

 The work of the governing body is carried out through three key committees: Strategy, Curriculum & Performance and Finance & Resources, each of which meets at least three times annually.
-All governors are expected to serve on at least one committee and to develop links with staff in a chosen subject area.
+All governors are expected to serve on at least one committee and normally develop links with staff in a chosen subject area.
 Other specific issues are dealt with through working sub-committees and three standing committees, which are convened as required.
 To read a detailed explanation of our Governance Structure, please download the document here.